JamesC0321/s2s_features/README.md

 # Codes for Blurred Image Quality Assessment

-This is the source codes for the paper titled "No-reference Blurred Image Quality Assessment Method based on Structure of Structure Features".
+This is the source codes for the paper "Jian Chen*, Shiyun Li, Li Lin, Jiaze Wan, Zuoyong Li*.
+No-reference Blurred Image Quality Assessment Method Based on Structure of Structure Features [J].
+Signal Processing: Image Communication, 2023, accepted".

 Running on MATLAB